Evaluating integrity of storage tank bottoms based on advanced MFL/ET scanning: use case in Kazakhstan

 Data Analysis and Interpretation (TBIT Ultra tool and ROSOFT for Tanks)

-This study utilizes the results of tank bottom scanning performed with the ROSEN TBIT Ultra tool (Figure 5).
+- This study utilizes the results of tank bottom scanning performed with the ROSEN TBIT Ultra tool (Fig. 5).
 First introduced to the market in 1996, this tool is known for its exceptional data reliability and consistency.

 Figure 5.
 ROSEN Tank Bottom Inspection Tool (TBIT Ultra) [7]

-The chart in the Figure 8 shows the service life and corrosion rate of tanks with capacities of 5,000 m³, 10,000 m³, and 20,000 m³.
+The chart in the Fig. 8 shows the service life and corrosion rate of tanks with capacities of 5000 m3, 10000 m3, and 20000 m3.
 The orange bars represent service life, while the blue and purple dots indicate the average internal and external corrosion rates, respectively.

-In addition, Figure 11 presents a comparative analysis of tanks with and without galvanic protection, showing the number of internal anomalies and the corresponding service life.
+In addition, Fig. 10 presents a comparative analysis of tanks with and without galvanic protection, showing the number of internal anomalies and the corresponding service life.
 The tanks on the left side, shaded in blue, represent those without galvanic protection, while those on the right side, shaded in red, are equipped with galvanic protection.

 From the visual distribution of the data, there does not appear to be a strong direct correlation between the presence of galvanic protection and the number of internal anomalies.
 Both groups exhibit varying levels of anomalies, and the mere presence of protection does not consistently result in lower anomaly counts across all tanks.